 TOUR: Susan B. Anthony’s House,Rochester NY

-Susan B. Anthony’s house, preserved on a leafy Rochester NY street lined with tidy Victorian homes, honors the face of the Women’s Suffrage Movement in the USA.
+Susan B. Anthony’s House and Museum, preserved on a leafy Rochester NY street lined with tidy Victorian homes, honors the face of the Women’s Suffrage Movement in the USA.
 Anthony never married, although she was asked 7 times.
 She never had children.
 And she was the outgoing Yin to Elizabeth Cady Stanton’s scholarly, but quiet Yang.

 Anthony, born in Adams, MA in 1820, came to Rochester NY with her family of Quaker Abolitionists, involved in both the anti-slavery and Temperance movements.
 Upstate NY was a hotbed of activists.
-In fact, as it was just 70 miles from Canada across Lake Ontario, it was a final stop on the Underground Railroad.
+Just 70 miles from Canada across Lake Ontario, it was a final stop on the Underground Railroad.

 Frederick Douglas, who had purchased his own freedom, settled in Rochester after the Civil War.
 He wrote his memoirs, Narrative of The Life of Frederick Douglass: An American Slave, here.
 Due to mutual interests, Douglass and Anthony became friends.